chungoid/swarmdev/docs/architecture/workflows/workflows_architecture.md

 - **Collaborative blueprint creation** between AnalysisAgent and ArchitectureAgent offers optimal value

 **Recommended Next Steps:**
-1. Implement standardized context handoff format
+1. Enhance context enrichment on top of existing BaseAgent standardization
 2. Add ArchitectureAgent to StandardProjectWorkflow between research and planning phases
+3. Optimize MCP tool usage patterns across all agent types
-3. Enhance AnalysisAgent to collaborate with ArchitectureAgent for architectural blueprints
+4. Enhance AnalysisAgent to collaborate with ArchitectureAgent for architectural blueprints
-4. Maintain all existing workflows and iteration patterns unchanged
+5. Maintain all existing workflows and iteration patterns unchanged

-This approach preserves the proven AnalysisAgent-centered architecture while adding specialized technical design capabilities where they provide maximum value.
+This approach preserves the proven AnalysisAgent-centered architecture and standardized BaseAgent interfaces while adding specialized technical design capabilities where they provide maximum value.